-A22: The IRS is continuing to consider specific rules for employees with schedules that are particularly difficult to count.
-In the meantime, the employer is expected to use a reasonable method of counting hours that considers all time related to performance of the function.
+A22: Generally, the IRS expects an employer to use a reasonable method of counting hours that considers all time related to performance of an employee's job functions.

 The IRS has provided an optional safe harbor for adjunct faculty.
 Under the safe harbor, the faculty member is credited with 2.25 hours for each hour of classroom time plus one hour for each hour outside the classroom the faculty member is required to spend for non-classroom duties such as office hours or departmental meetings.